team696/CommonLibrary/README.md

-# 696 Library for FRC 2024 season
+# 696 Library for FRC 2025 season

 ## Usage:
-Command Line:
+### Automatic Install
  - Go To Root of your project (one with the src folder and gradle files)

-### Automatic Install
+ - Run
 ```
 git submodule add --name team696Library https://github.com/team696/CommonLibrary.git src/main/java/team696
 ```